randomactsofsecurity/ezXSS/readme.md

 # ezXSS
 ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.

+## Docker Version
+This fork is for a docker container.
+Need to use PHP 5.7 due to mysql8 default authentication changes.
+And setting docker-compose 'command' setting did not work :(

+Run with docker-compose up --build

+Note: This is not a secure production ready Docker deployment, so fix the mysql issues and secure the image.

 ## Current features
 Some features ezXSS has